Stochastic portfolio theory with price impact: Functionally generated portfolios

 \subsection{Dynamics of the price, holdings and impact state processes}

 The discussion in Section~\ref{sec:heuristic} was heuristic.
-Indeed, the existence of the price process $P$ and semimiartingality of the holdings process $Q$ were taken for granted.
-Unlike the frictionless case, the existence and semimartingality properties are not apriori guaranteed.
-Indeed, functionally generated strategies lead to holdings processes $Q$ which depend on the price process $P$ (through $\mu$).
+Indeed, the existence of the price process $P$ and the semimartingality of the holdings process $Q$ were taken for granted.
+Unlike the frictionless case, the existence and semimartingality properties are not a priori guaranteed.
+Indeed, functionally generated strategies lead to holdings processes $Q$ that depend on the price process $P$ (through $\mu$).
 However, $Q$ affects the impact state $J$, which, in turn, affects $P$ through the price impact term \eqref{eqn:impact}, so that the three processes $(P,Q,J)$ are coupled.
 Additionally, the computations deriving the wealth equation \eqref{eqn:wealth} and the master formula \eqref{eqn:additive_master_impact} required $Q$ and $\mu$ to both be semimartingales.

-In this section we state precise conditions on the generating function $G$ that ensure the computations in Section~\ref{sec:heuristic} are rigorous.
+In this section, we state precise conditions on the generating function $G$ under which the computations in Section~\ref{sec:heuristic} are rigorous.
 We also provide the explicit coupled SDE \eqref{eqn:SDE} that the price process $P$, impact process $J$ and holdings process $Q$ satisfy.
-A formidable amount of notation needs to be introduced to compactly present the SDEs.
-As such, for better readability the lengthy derivations and proofs are contained in Appendix~\ref{app:SDE_derivation}.
+A formidable amount of notation needs to be introduced to compactly present the SDE.
+As such, to improve readability the lengthy derivations and proofs are contained in Appendix~\ref{app:SDE_derivation}.

 In the sequel we will make use of the following notation.
-Where not stated explicitly all indices $i,j,k,l,m$ range from $1$ to $d$.
-For any vector $\varphi \in \R^d$, matrix $M\in \R^{d\times d}$, tensor $T \in R^{d \times d \times d}$ and vector $x \in \R^d$ we use the notation $\overrightarrow{\varphi}^x$, $\overleftrightarrow M^x$ and $\overset{\Longleftrightarrow}{T^x}$ for the vector, matrix and tensor, respectively, with entries
+Where not stated explicitly, all indices $i,j,k,\ell,m$ range from $1$ to $d$.
+For any vector $\varphi \in \R^d$, matrix $M\in \R^{d\times d}$, tensor $T \in \R^{d \times d \times d}$ and vector $x \in \R^d$, we use the notation $\overrightarrow{\varphi}^x$, $\overleftrightarrow M^x$ and $\overset{\Longleftrightarrow}{T^x}$ for the vector, matrix and tensor, respectively, with entries

 For $p \in (0,\infty)^d$ we define the functions